mrc-ide/epireview/README.md

 [![R build status](https://github.com/mrc-ide/EpiEstim/workflows/R-CMD-check/badge.svg)](https://github.com/mrc-ide/epireview/actions)
 <!-- badges: end -->

-epireview is a tool to obtain the latest data from the Priority Pathogen Review Group (PERG) and contains tools to update data from new, peer-reviewed papers for existing pathogens in the database or to add entirely new pathogens.
+epireview is a tool to obtain the latest data from the Pathogen Epidemiology Review Group (PERG) and contains tools to update data from new, peer-reviewed papers for existing pathogens in the database or to add entirely new pathogens.
 To install the latest version, use:
 ```r
 devtools::install_github("mrc-ide/epireview", build_vignettes = TRUE)